Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/cardinal-classic.typ

   == Intake
   #subsystem-analysis(
     reflection: [
       Our intake jammed for some of our matches, causing us to be disabled for the rest of the match.
-We faced issues with our intake’s chain snapping, getting caught on a mobile goal, or torque issues.
+We faced issues with our intake's chain snapping, getting caught on a mobile goal, or torque issues.
     ],
     radius: 3,
     outer-label-radius: 130%,